navpil/generics-are-hard/README.md

 Bridge methods are explained in [Java Tutorials](https://docs.oracle.com/javase/tutorial/java/generics/bridgeMethods.html)

-They rarely cause troubles, but `IntegerItem` illustrates what can happen
+They rarely cause troubles, but `ComparablePerson` illustrates what can happen.

 ## multiple